NodeScriptLang/guides/src/quick-start.md

 - Login with GitHub (OAuth)
 - Magic link (the sign in link will be sent to your email)

-## Organisation
+## Organization

-At the first sign in you will be prompted to create an organisation.
+At the first sign in you will be prompted to create an organization.

-In NodeScript everything you create is linked to a particular organisation.
+In NodeScript everything you create is linked to a particular organization.
 This way you can add more people to collaborate with you.

-If you don't need to add teammates yet, just proceed with a Personal organisation — you can change this at any time in Organisation settings.
+If you don't need to add teammates yet, just proceed with a Personal organization — you can change this at any time in Organization settings.

 ## Workspace

 Workspaces provide a way to structure your graphs, endpoints, schedules and variables.
 This becomes especially relevant when you build multiple applications with a single team.

-You can create as many workspaces as you want in the organisation; however, there are at least 3 things to consider when deciding whether you need a separate workspace:
+You can create as many workspaces as you want in the organization; however, there are at least 3 things to consider when deciding whether you need a separate workspace:

-- Published graphs automatically becomes the modules you can use in other graphs within the same workspace — but not in other workspaces.
+- Published graphs automatically become the modules you can use in other graphs within the same workspace — but not in other workspaces.
 - Variables (including encrypted secrets) are never accessible across workspaces.
 - Logs and metrics are displayed separately for each workspace.